projectcalico/calico/about/about-kubernetes-ingress.md

 features depend on which ingress controller you are using, but most cloud providers include an ingress controller that automates the provisioning and management of the cloud provider's application load balancers to provide ingress.

-The advantages of this type of ingress solutions are that your cloud provider handles the operational complexity of the ingress for you.
+The advantages of this type of ingress solution is that your cloud provider handles the operational complexity of the ingress for you.
 The downsides are a potentially more limited set of features compared to the rich range of in-cluster ingress solutions, and the maximum number of services exposed by ingress being constrained by cloud provider specific limits.